One of the Barn Owls typical of the kind of images that may be captured on the NaturesLens Bird of Prey Workshops

 The grand finale of our Birds of Prey Photography Workshop was the Great Grey Owl in flight.
 Even though I have done this a number of times, I never tire of capturing this charismatic owl in flight.

 Our next Birds of Prey Photography Workshop will be in autumn 2017.
 October to be more precise.
-If you fancy joining myself & Sean Weekly ( is taking a break) for some great photography & lots of laughs!
+If you fancy joining myself & Sean Weekly (David is taking a break) for some great photography & lots of laughs!

 DO YOU WANT TO CAPTURE YOUR OWN IMAGES ON OUR BIRD OF PREY WORKSHOP?